What Is Agile Project Management?

 Another attribute that "agility" brings to project management is instilling a sense of ownership within teams, contributing to more effective leadership.

-For example, in traditional project management, all information pieces go through a dedicated project manager who allocates tasks to different team members.
+For example, in traditional project management, all information pieces go through a dedicated project manager who allocates work to different team members.
 This can be ineffective due to the increased likelihood of some of the information getting lost.

 In contrast, Agile projects give a large fragment of the decision-making process to the team members.

-In reality, they are the ones closest to the work's technical details, making perfect sense to include them in the planning processes actively and decide how to execute their tasks best.
+In reality, they are the ones closest to the work's technical details, making perfect sense to include them in the planning processes actively and decide how to execute their work best.
 Eventually, team members are encouraged to collaborate and find solutions to problems based on their understanding instead of waiting for the "boss" to say what needs to be done.

 This creates an environment of shared ownership that motivates and empowers teams to be more efficient in their work.
 As a result, they will contribute in the best possible way toward completing the project.